Package 'BIOMASS'

 err

-If TRUE, An error is taken randomly from a normal distribution with a mean of zero and a standard deviation equalled to the residual standard error of the model (RSE).
+If TRUE, An error is taken randomly from a normal distribution with a mean of zero and a standard deviation equaled to the residual standard error of the model (RSE).
 Only used for the Monte Carlo approach (see AGBmonteCarlo()), otherwise it should be let as FALSE, the default case.

 plot